-Before and between servings it's important that you keep your flavoured schnapps in a dark and relatively dry place at constant room temperature, 18-20°C (64-68°F).
+Before and between servings it's important that you keep your flavoured schnapps and liqueurs in a dark and relatively dry place at constant room temperature, 18-20°C (64-68°F).

 Or at least away from heat and direct sunlight as this can cause considerable and unwanted changes in both colour and aroma profile.

 Also, to prevent oxidation it's important that you keep your bottles and jars tightly closed.